 Betta Fish Tank Size

 Good betta care is not just about feeding them well and cleaning their tank often.
 Betta fish should be given plenty of room to move and have a large enough tank that is well decorated, planted, and will ideally contain a filter and heater.
-A 10-15 gallon tank would be a suitable size for a single betta, however, they can survive in a 5 gallon tank or smaller.
+So what size tank does a betta need?
+A 10-15 gallon tank would be a suitable size for a single betta, although they can survive in a 5-gallon tank or smaller.

 I mentioned earlier that because betta fish can be found in the shallow water of the rice paddies of Thailand, many people believe that smaller tanks are sufficient.
 This is not the case, as I also explained that these shallow bodies of water would generally connect to form a much larger body of water which a smaller tank will not provide.